-You can migrate the indexes in two way
+You can migrate the indexes in two ways.

 Migrating indexes associated with the scheduled report

-You'll now be notified with the disk space needed for migration and the expected time to complete the migration
+You'll now be notified about the disk space needed for migration and the expected time to complete the migration.

 Migrating indexes belonging to custom date range

-Before the migration progress starts, you will be notified with the disk space required and expected time of migration.
-Make sure that you have the required disk space and start the migration by typing 'yes'
+Before the migration process starts, you will be notified with the disk space required and the expected time of migration.
+Make sure that you have the required disk space and start the migration by typing 'yes'.

 The migration once started, will be completed within the time range.
-Do not intervene during the migration process, there are high chances of data loss if you abort migration.
+Do not intervene during the migration process.
+There is a high possibility of data loss if you abort migration.